uabrc/uabrc.github.io/docs/data_management/lts/index.md

 When talking about S3 storage, some terms are different compared to a normal filesystem.
 This section is here to briefly explain some differences in case you go to other documentation and see these terms instead.

 - `object`: any unit (i.e. file) stored in LTS.
 Typical folders and files do not exist in S3.
 - `bucket`: The root which objects are stored in.
 Each allocation can have a certain number of buckets and each bucket can be shared individually with other users.
-Bucket names are unique across the entire LTS platform (see the section on [duplicate names](#avoiding-duplicate-names-for-buckets))
+Bucket names are unique across the entire LTS platform (see the section on [duplicate names](#avoiding-duplicate-names-for-buckets)).
 - `prefix`: Used in place of a file path to an object, and so can be used to represent an object's place in a typical filesystem.
 Stored as metadata in each object, prefixes are used for searches in a bucket.
 - `policy`: sets permissions for whole buckets and individual objects.
 Policies allow or deny access to buckets for individual allocations.
 These are controlled by the owner of the bucket.
 - `access key`: a unique identifier given to each user for access to LTS, similar to a username.
 A user's access key is preset and given to them after allocation setup.
 - `secret key`: a credential string similar to a password given to each user for access to LTS.
-The secret key is preset and given to the user after allocation setup
+The secret key is preset and given to the user after allocation setup.

 <!-- markdownlint-disable MD046 -->
 !!! danger